 Viruses are among the many dangers that threaten computer users.
 If these get inside your system, there is no telling what they can do.
-Somescreenshot1 are relatively harmless as they mere cause pop-up messages to appear and annoy the user.
+Some are relatively harmless as they mere cause pop-up messages to appear and annoy the user.
 Others are more sinister as they delete files and cause the system to malfunction.
 It could slow down to a crawl to the point of being unusable.
 A virus could make the unit restart all of a sudden or collect sensitive information in the background.
 You need to protect your computer from this threat at all cost.
 Be sure to do the following:

 Install an Antivirus Software